survivejs/webpack-book/manuscript/building/01_source_maps.md

 ## Conclusion

 Source maps can be convenient during development.
 They provide us with better means to debug our applications as we can still examine the original code over a generated one.
 They can be useful even for production usage and allow you to debug issues while serving a client-friendly version of your application.

+To recap:

+* **Source maps** can be helpful both during development and production.
+They provide more accurate information about what's going on and make it faster to debug possible problems.
+* Webpack supports a large variety of source map variants.
+They can be split into inline and separate source maps based on where they are generated.
+Inline source maps are useful during development due to their speed.
+Separate source maps work for production as then loading them becomes optional.
+* `devtool: 'source-map'` is the highest quality option making it useful for production.
+* `cheap-module-eval-source-map` configured with `output.devtoolModuleFilenameTemplate: 'webpack:///[absolute-resource-path]'` is a good starting point for development.
+* If you want to get only stack traces during production, use `devtool: 'hidden-source-map'`.
+You can capture the output and send it to a third party service for you to examine.
+This way you can capture errors and fix them.
+* Enabling source maps for styling requires additional effort.
+You will have to enable `sourceMap` option per styling related loader you are using.
+* `SourceMapDevToolPlugin` and `EvalSourceMapDevToolPlugin` provide more control over the result than the `devtool` shortcut.
+* *source-map-loader* can come in handy if your dependencies provide source maps.

+In the next chapter, I will show you how to split bundles and separate the current bundle into application and vendor bundles that may both be cached.